 An impairment loss in respect of a financial asset measured at amortised cost is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the asset's original effective interest rate.
-Losses are recognised in profit or loss and reflected in an allowance account against loans and receivables or held-to-maturity investment securities.
+Losses are recognised in statement of income and expenditure and reflected in an allowance account against loans and receivables.
 Interest on the impaired asset continues to be recognised.
 When the Foundation considers that there are no realistic prospects of recovery of the asset, the relevant amounts are written off.
-If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through profit or loss.
+If the amount of impairment loss subsequently decreases and the decrease can be related objectively to an event occurring after the impairment was recognised, then the previously recognised impairment loss is reversed through statement of income and expenditure.